Adhi-S12/react-link-shortener/README.md

 Find the project requirements here: [Link shortener website](https://www.codementor.io/projects/web/link-shortener-website-brqjanf6zq)

 ## Tech/framework used
-Built with ___
+Built with React js

 ## Screenshots and demo
 Screenshots of your app and/or a link to your live demo

 ## Installation
-Instructions for other developers on how to install and run your code on their local environment.
+use npm install or yarn install

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)